This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 - Pain medicine: You may be given medicine to decrease pain.
 Do not wait until the pain is severe before you ask for more medicine.

 - CT scan: This test is also called a CAT scan.
 An x-ray machine uses a computer to take pictures of your forearm, wrist, and hand.
 The pictures may show if you have broken a bone.
-You may be given a dye before the pictures are taken to help caregivers see the pictures better.
-Tell the caregiver if you have ever had an allergic reaction to contrast dye.
+You may be given a dye before the pictures are taken to help healthcare providers see the pictures better.
+Tell the healthcare provider if you have ever had an allergic reaction to contrast dye.

 - MRI: This scan uses powerful magnets and a computer to take pictures of your forearm, wrist, and hand.
 An MRI may show if you have broken a bone.
 You may be given a dye to help the pictures show up better.
-Tell the caregiver if you have ever had an allergic reaction to contrast dye.
+Tell the healthcare provider if you have ever had an allergic reaction to contrast dye.
 Do not enter the MRI room with anything metal.
 Metal can cause serious injury.
-Tell the caregiver if you have any metal in or on your body.
+Tell the healthcare provider if you have any metal in or on your body.

 - Cast or splint: You may need a cast or splint on your wrist to keep it from moving while it heals.

 - Surgery: A metal plate with screws may be used to help hold the bones in place.
 A bone graft may be done to increase the chances of the fracture healing.
 Other problems, such as an injury to a nerve or blood vessel, may also be treated with surgery.